Muniche language: Varieties

 Currently, there are two distinguished varieties of Muniche.
 One of the dialects merges certain phonemes that the other dialect does not.

 Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Cholon-Hibito, Kechua, and Mochika language families due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Cholon-Hibito, Quechua, and Mochika language families due to contact.

 A number of Spanish loanwords may have passed through Shiwilu, a Cahuapanan language.

 Phonology

 Vowels

 Munichi has six vowels: /a, e, i, ɨ, o, u/.

 Michael et al. (2023) reduce this to five vowels, these being //i, ɨ, u, e, a//.